Valks-Games/Survivor/CONTRIBUTING.md

 1. Always test the application to see if it works as intended with no additional bugs you may be adding!
 2. State all the changes you made in the PR, not everyone will understand what you've done!

+# Notes
 ## New Concepts
 Always consult the leader of the project before introducing new concepts.

+## Unity Good Practices
+- Try to avoid putting assets in the Resources folder as much as possible as it increases game startup time and ram usage.
+- When comparing gameObject tags use `.CompareTag` instead of `==` to avoid garbage collection.
+- Objects at the very bottom of the game hierarchy will be layered over objects above. (e.g. If a panel is above a button, the panel will block the raycast to the button)
+- Avoid searching for inactive gameObjects, instead create a public variable in the inspector for the gameObject.

 ## C# Style & Guidelines
 - Private variables should be camelCase.